Marsmollows/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions - Set the permissions of hello to match olleh 12-directories_permissions - create my_dir with permissions 751
-13-change_group - CHange the group owner of hello to school
+13-change_group - CHange the group owner of hello to school Additional tasks:
+100-change_owner_and_group - change the owner to vincent and group owner to staff